 The easiest way to create an audience of free trial users is by using a specific thank you page link.

 Set up a dedicated thank you page that appears after a free trial signup.
-Next, go to Facebook Audience Manager and create a new Custom Audience based on your website traffic.
+Next, go to Facebook Audience Manager and create a new Custom Audience based on your website traffic to that URL.